TheMisinformationGame/MisinformationGame/docs/Results.md

    and when the results were downloaded.
 2) **Results:** This sheet contains all the reactions of participants to the posts that they were shown.
-It also includes the number of followers and credibility score of the source that shared the post and the participant, as well as the time it took the participant to react to the post.
+It also includes the number of followers and the credibility score of the source that shared the post, and the participant, as well as the time it took the participant to react to the post.
 3) **Participants:** This sheet contains a list of all the participants in the study, when they completed the study,